AFRICA

 48) How and when will details about the merger be published?

-The parties will generally be informed ahead of any announcements being made, and may receive a general indication as to content, but otherwise do not coordinate the messaging with the New Zealand Commerce Commission.
-To protect business secrets, the parties are requested to provide a non-confidential description of the merger with the notification and to identify any confidential information in the notification and the final decision.
+Timing (but not content) of announcements will be coordinated with the merger parties.
+To protect business secrets, the parties are requested to provide a non-confidential version of the clearance application with the notification and to identify any confidential information in the notification and the final decision.

 49) Access to the file for the merging parties and third parties